 About the Festival

-Our mission is to bring together authors, readers of all ages, novice writers, listeners and learners in small, intimate settings.
+Our mission is to bring together, in small, intimate settings, authors, readers of all ages, novice writers, listeners, and learners.
+We are a festival of readers who appreciate discussing the ideas in literature.

 We do not see ourselves as an academic festival, though we seek to advance authors of literary quality.
 Nor are we a book fair in which the primary objective is to sell books.